 |Ecodiv-mobile||Template to export your Zim notebook as a website with mobile theme.
 Build with jquerymobile to create a website with a focus on mobile devices, but which will also look good on the desktop.
 The template offers some pointers to customize the design to fit the users need.|

 |FeedWat||A excel tool to quickly examine the effect of changes in feed quality, diet, and level of activities on the feed and water requirement of ruminants||Information|

 |Coordinates to polygon||Spreadsheet template that will take the coordinates of your boundary points and generate the GRASS GIS code to create a polygon vector layer and export this to a kml file.
 See also this blogpost||Download|

 What we use

-Customers needs, quality and openess - We use a wide variety of open source tools for our spatial and statistical analysis and GIS work.
+Customers needs, quality and openess - We use a wide variety of open source and proprietary tools for our spatial and statistical analysis and GIS work.
 For data analysis we rely mostly on R and its extensive ecosystems of packages, while for our data management and storage we mostly use SQLite / Spatialite and PostgreSQL / PostGIS.
 For our spatial analysis and GIS work, we heavily rely on GRASS GIS, QGIS and SAGA GIS, often in conjunction with R, Python and GDAL, while our graphical work is mostly done with GIMP and Inkscape.
 We furthermore use software tools and libraries such as Leaflet and Tilemill to create our online and mobile maps.
 We obviously work in any major office suite to ensure a smooth exchange of information with our partners and clients, but for our own use Libreoffice is our office suite of choice.
 In essence, we use the best tool at hand that also support data standards and document formats required by our clients.